July 26, 2010

 To correct this problem, she has penned A Man of Few Words, an "addendum" to Pride and Prejudice that relates Darcy's perspective on the important events in the novel.

-A Man of Few Words can now be purchased together with Mr. B Speaks! in a revised omnibus edition, The Gentleman and the Rake.
+A Man of Few Words can now be purchased together with Mr. B Speaks! in an omnibus edition: The Gentleman and the Rake.
 Or separately from the following distributors: